RomainEndelin/RoadToPython/road_to_python.md

 # By the way...
 ## Python2 vs. Python3
-Well, that's a tricky topic, and quite shameful actually.
-In one sentence : Python2 isn't compatible with Python3 !
-So, do we use Python2.7, or Python3.3 ?
+Well, that's a tricky topic, and quite so much has been said already.
+In one sentence : Python2 isn't compatible with Python3!
+So, do we use Python2.7, or Python3.4?
-Well, personally I use Python3 as much as possible.
-But if your code depends on a lib that does not exist in Python3, and that it is too hard to adapt it, you may switch to Python2.
+Basically, everyone agrees that Python3 is better, but many libs are still running on 2.7...
+Personally I use Python3 as much as possible.
+But if your code depends on a lib that does not exist in Python3, and if it is too hard to adapt it, you may switch to Python2.

 To easily export Python2 into Python3, use the [2to3 tool](https://docs.python.org/2/library/2to3.html).
 When coding, please make the code compatible with both, as explained in [Supporting Python 2 and 3 without 2to3 conversion](http://python3porting.com/noconv.html).